Julius Richard Petri: Petri dish and discoveries

 Petri dishes are used as research plates for microbiology studies.
 The dish is partially filled with warm liquid containing agar, and a mixture of specific ingredients that may include nutrients, blood, salts, carbohydrates, dyes, indicators, amino acids and antibiotics.
 After the agar cools and solidifies, the dish is ready to receive a microbe-laden sample in a process known as "inoculation" or "plating".
-For virus or phage cultures, a two-step inoculation is needed: bacteria that is grown acts like a host for the viral inoculum.
+For virus or phage cultures, a two-step inoculation is needed: bacteria that are grown act as a host for the viral inoculum.

-The bacterial sample is diluted on the plate in a process called "streaking": a sterile plastic stick, or a wire loop which is sterilized by heating; the loop is used to collect the first sample, and then to make a streak on the dish with the agar.
-Then, using a fresh stick and sterilized loop, the new loop is passed through that initial streak, spreading the plated bacteria onto the dish.
-This process is repeated a third time, and if necessary a fourth, resulting in individual bacterial cells that are isolated on the plate, which then are capable to divide and grow into single "clonal" bacterial colonies.
+The bacterial sample is diluted on the plate in a process called "streaking": a sterile plastic stick, or a wire loop which is sterilized by heating, is used to collect a sample, and then to make a streak on the dish with the agar.
+This process may be repeated multiple times using the same dish with a fresh stick or sterilized loop, and results in individual bacterial cells that are isolated on the plate, which then are capable of dividing and growing into single clonal bacterial colonies.

 Petri plates can be incubated upside down (agar on top), which can help lessen the risk of contamination from airborne particles containing microbes settling and to decrease and prevent the chance of condensation from water accumulating and disturbing the microbes being cultured.

 Scientists had long been growing cells in natural and synthetic matrix environments to elicit phenotypes that are not expressed on conventionally rigid substrates.
-Unfortunately, growing cells either on or within soft matrices can be an expensive, labor-intensive, and impractical undertaking.
+Unfortunately, growing cells either on or within soft matrices can be an expensive, labour-intensive, and impractical undertaking.

 The basic design of the Petri dish has not changed since being created by Petri in 1887.
 It was a challenge to keep dishes free of dust and extra bacteria that could collect and alter samples; heavy bell jars used for this purpose having proved ineffective, six years later Petri created a transparent plate slightly larger than the dish, which served as a transparent lid.

 After his invention of the Petri dish, Petri left Koch's laboratory and ran the Göbersdorf sanatorium for Tuberculosis patients from 1882 to 1885.
 After running the Göbersdorf sanatorium, he became the director of the Museum of Hygiene in Berlin in the year 1886.
-Not only was Petri responsible for many innovations and inventions, he also published a variety of papers including 150 on the topic of bacteriology and hygiene, which contributed significantly to information and concepts related to them.
+Not only was Petri responsible for many innovations and inventions, but he also published a variety of papers, including 150 on the topic of bacteriology and hygiene, which contributed significantly to information and concepts related to them.

 Petri's papers detailed a number of steps in understanding microbiology, not limited to the study of microorganisms but also including biological pathways and mechanisms.
-In his paper of 1876 he considered questions regarding proteins found within urine seeking ways that they could be used to identify conditions or functions.
+In his paper of 1876, he considered questions regarding proteins found within urine, seeking ways that they could be used to identify conditions or functions.